Charles Atangana: Later life

 Nevertheless, his wealth continued to grow.
 In 1922, his salary was 6,000 francs per year, and in 1938, it had risen to 24,000 francs per year.
 Atangana also received 2% of all taxes collected by lower chiefs, pay for his legal role, and stipends for organising road construction.
 Oral informants have reported that as early as 1924, he owned enormous plantations with as much as 1 km2 of cocoa, 1.1 km2 of palms, 5 km2 of food crops, and 500 head of livestock.
 The amounts may be exaggerated, but Atangana was by all accounts a wealthy man.
+According to British historian John Iliffe, he had five square kilometres of oil palms and a square kilometre of cocoa trees at this time.
 He owned two lorries and a car by 1926, which he used to haul produce from his plantations.
 By the 1930s, important chiefs such as Atangana could earn more than 400,000 francs per year on tax collecting alone.

 The 278 Beti chiefs under Atangana's control began to oppose his primacy by the mid-1920s.
 His control fell especially among the Bane.
 In 1924, the Bane filed a complaint against Atangana in court, claiming, "We work always and it is Atangana who receives the money.
 For all the things that we have sent to the Europeans, such as chickens and eggs, through Atangana, we have received nothing."

 In 1925, the French reduced the number of Beti chiefs to 40 and removed the chiefs of Yaoundé from Atangana's direct control.
 However, in 1928 the Yaoundé chiefs were deemed quarrelsome and incompetent, and Atangana was once again placed over them.
 In 1929, he wrote a work on traditional Beti society in which he tried to hide his unremarkable childhood by taking the title of "King" and claiming descent from a fictitious line of Ewondo royalty.
 By the end of the decade, he was the head of perhaps 130,000 people, the chief of Mvolyé village, and the supervisor of eight sectional chiefs and 72 village chiefs.
 In reality, his position was one of prestige but little actual power.

 Collecting taxes and finding labour grew increasingly difficult as the decade progressed, thanks to greater access to paying employment in Yaoundé and on the plantations.
 Atangana's 1938 proposal for the reorganisation of Yaoundé's administration shows the frustration he experienced at that time: